RneeJ/Domoticz-Marstek/README.md

  * On page "EDGE Gateway" select working mode "Light Edge" and set "Merge Collect" and "Periodic Reporting" to "V" set "Reporting interval" to 1 second
  * On page "Ponit" (Point) import file 'drv134.json'

-The file 'drv.json' sets the coorect parameters for the registers to (automaticly) poll on the Marstek Venus.
+The file 'drv.json' sets the correct parameters for the registers to (automaticly) poll on the Marstek Venus, you can add and/or change.

 After this you should see messages, to the topic Marstek ,from the DRV134 in your MQTT Broker like this :